angular/components/guides/material-2.md

 Additionally, each component has a "theme" mixin that emits all styles that depend on the theme config.
-This theme mixin only emits color, typography, or density styles if you provided a corresponding configuration to `define-light-theme` or `define-dark-theme`, and it always emits the base styles.
+This theme mixin only emits color, typography, or density styles if you provided a corresponding configuration to `m2-define-light-theme` or `m2-define-dark-theme`, and it always emits the base styles.

 Apply the styles for each of the components used in your application by including each of their